HDRS/HAM-D: Hamilton Depression Rating Scale

 Response Format

-Each item is scored by the clinician based on structured interview information, with items using either 3-point scales (0-2) or 5-point scales (0-4) depending on the specific symptom being assessed.
-The clinician rates severity based on patient responses and clinical observation during the assessment period.
+Each item is scored by the clinician on the basis of a structured interview covering the previous week’s symptoms.
+Items use either 3-point scales (0-2) or 5-point scales (0-4) depending on the symptom being assessed; the clinician rates severity from patient responses and clinical observation.

 • 0: Absent